Tachyon-Sonics/ChaosCastle/README.md

 If the game crashes after starting, it might also be due to a corrupt configuration file.
 You can reset the settings by deleting the file `ChaosCastle/.settings` in your `Documents` folder.
 If the top-scores file is corrupted (top scores fail to load - [F1] on title screen), delete the `ChaosCastle/.data/TopScores` file.
 Note that games are saved by default in the `ChaosCastle` folder which is inside your `Documents` folder.

 If there are problems in full-screen mode (screen is black, visuals are partially out of screen, menu does not work), press [ALT]-[TAB] to leave full-screen.
 You can then quit the game by choosing the "File / Quit" menu from the system tray icon.
-On macOS you can just use [⌘]-[Q] to quit the application without leaving full-screen.
+On macOS you can just use [⌘]-[Q] to quit the application immediately at any time.
 Then, in the launcher, choose a different value for **Java2D Pipeline**, or change **Mode** to "Window".

+Note: on macOS &gt;= 13, full-screen mode is only working with recent Java revisions (see https://bugs.openjdk.org/browse/JDK-8312518).
+If only a black screen is visible in full-screen mode, you may want to update your Java Runtime Environment to a more recent version or revision.

 If scrolling is jaggy during the game, you may change some settings in the launcher: